Deadlines for on-time applications

 Applying through UCAS Conservatoires?
 Your application deadline will be different – find out when to apply.

-- 15 October 2018 (15 October 2019 for 2020 entry) at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
+- 15 October 2019 at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
 You can add choices with a different deadline later, but don’t forget you can only have five choices in total.

 Some course providers require additional admissions tests to be taken alongside the UCAS application, and these may have a deadline.
 Find out more about these tests.